ougarcia/ZephyrNote/notes.md

 redo the whole new note thing. make it so you don't need the notebook for a new note. might be impossible.

+add the tags in the note index item view